siljag23/Verkfraedi_X/README.md

 - An **Optimization Model**

 Both models use the same input data and generate scheduling output files.
 The greedy algorithm consist of one main code and several functions, including assign_emploees which is the main function.
 For the optimization model, the main function is optimization_staff_scheduling, but the model uses the optimization solver Gurobi.
-The models are stored in the Greedy_Algorithm folder and the Optimization_Model folder.

 ## Repository Structure